OpenNebula/docs/source/installation_and_configuration/ha/frontend_ha.rst

 Compatibility with the earlier HA
 =================================

-In OpenNebula <= 5.2, HA was configured using a classical active-passive approach, using Pacemaker and Corosync.
+In OpenNebula <= 5.2, HA was configured using a classic active-passive approach, using Pacemaker and Corosync.
 While this still works for OpenNebula > 5.2, it is not the recommended way to set up a cluster.
-However, it is fine if you want to continue using that HA method when coming from earlier versions.
+However, it is fine if you want to continue using that HA method if you're coming from earlier versions.

 This is documented here: `Front-end HA Setup <http://docs.opennebula.io/5.2/advanced_components/ha/frontend_ha_setup.html>`_.

 Synchronize configuration files across servers
 ================================================================================

 You can use the command ``onezone serversync``.
 This command is designed to help administrators to sync OpenNebula's configurations across High Availability (HA) nodes and fix lagging nodes in HA environments.
 It will first check for inconsistencies between local and remote configuration files inside ``/etc/one/`` directory.
-In case they exist, the local version will be replaced by the remote version and only the affected service will be restarted.
-Whole configuration files will be replaced with the only exception of ``/etc/one/oned.conf``.
+In case these exist, the local version will be replaced by the remote version and only the affected service will be restarted.
+Whole configuration files will be replaced with the sole exception of ``/etc/one/oned.conf``.
 In this case, the local ``FEDERATION`` configuration will be maintained, but the rest of the content will be overwritten.
 A backup will be made inside ``/etc/one/`` before replacing any file.

 .. warning:: Only use this option between HA nodes, never across federated nodes